Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 var api = new NexosisClient();

-// given the name of the dataset, the 'column' of the data to predict on and the date range, it is easy to start it. var impactSession = await api.Sessions.AnalyzeImpact(dataSetName, impactName, "value", startDate, endDate, ResultInterval.Hour);
+// given the name of the dataset, the 'column' of the data to predict on and the date range, it is easy to start it. var impactSession = await api.Sessions.AnalyzeImpact(Sessions.Impact(dataSetName, startDate, endDate, ResultInterval.Hour, impactName, "value"));

 using (var db = OpenDatabase(database))
 {